Secret-chest/scratch2python/README.md

 On Windows, Scratch2Python needs to be installed in a non-protected folder.
 You can install it in your `C:\Users\Username` folder, or on the desktop.
-Basically anywhere not in My Documents.
+Basically anywhere not in the Documents folder.

 ## Docs
 [Read the wiki here](https://github.com/Secret-chest/scratch2python/wiki).